google/WebFundamentals/src/content/en/ilt/pwa/introduction-to-progressive-web-app-architectures.md

 </tr></table>

-Regardless of which caching strategy you choose, you can use `sw-precache` to handle the implementation for you.
+Note: You can use `sw-precache` to handle the implementation for you.
 All of the standard caching strategies, along with control over advanced options like maximum cache size and age, are supported via the automatic inclusion of the `sw-toolbox` library.
+See the  [Service Worker Precache](https://github.com/GoogleChrome/sw-precache#runtimecaching-arrayobject) documentation on Github for a complete description and examples.

 Remember that `sw-precache` integrates with your build process, but `sw-toolbox` is loaded by your service worker at run time. `sw-toolbox` is the answer for dynamic, or runtime caching within your web apps.